cagataykenter/Computer-Science/README.md

-# CS-EDU
+# Computer Science

--INTRODUCTION
+## INTRODUCTION
-  This repo is for CS lectures and related projects.
+  This repo is for Computer Science lectures and related projects.

--TABLE OF CONTENTS
+## TABLE OF CONTENTS
-  1- Introduction to Computer Science
+  * Introduction to Computer Science